Volcanoes National Park Rwanda (Parc National Des Volcans)

 Cultural visits

-Other than wildlife safari activities, there is also a chance for tourists to get the best of Rwandese cultures, traditions, enjoy dances, music performances and more.
-The best place to begin your cultural tour at Volcanoes National Park is Iby’Iwacu cultural village or gorilla guardian’s village.
+Other than wildlife safari activities, there is also a chance for tourists to get the best of Rwandese cultures, and traditions, enjoy dances, music performances, and more.

 Visit Lake Ruhondo and Lake Burera- The Twin Lakes

-Lake Burera and Lake Ruhondo are best explored while on a boat ride taking you to one of the stunning islands while spotting diverse birds such as weaver birds, African spoonbill, weaver birds to mention but a few.
+Lake Burera and Lake Ruhondo are best explored while on a boat ride taking you to one of the stunning islands while spotting diverse birds such as weaver birds, African spoonbill, and weaver birds to mention but a few.

 When to visit?

-Volcanoes Rwanda Park is open for visitor exploration at any month, week or day of the year.
+Volcanoes Rwanda Park is open for visitor exploration at any month, week, or day of the year.
 But to have the best of gorilla trekking or golden monkey tracking, the dry season is the best due to the favorable weather and climatic conditions it comes with.

 Visits to Volcanoes NP can still be made during the wet or rainy season.
 The park also records two wetter or rainy seasons- the long rains starting from March to May and short from October to November.